A Brief History

 Dr. Death finally met his own death in 2011, dying from complications of Hepatitis and kidney failure as well as liver cancer.
 Although his death was not a suicide or an assisted suicide, Kevorkian had refused heroic measures to prolong his suffering.

-Question for Students (and others): Do you think a person has a right to get help killing themselves in the face of terminal illness or an agonizing chronic condition?
+Question for students (and subscribers): Do you think a person has a right to get help killing themselves in the face of terminal illness or an agonizing chronic condition?
 Should a doctor that assists in such a suicide be charged with a crime?
 Please let us know in the comments section below this article.

 Your readership is much appreciated!